Mitchell Ostrow

 I also work as a freelance editor, especially for college admission essays and graduate school statements of purpose, but I can edit both technical and non-technical pieces more generally.
 Feel free to reach out to me at [last-name] (at) mit.edu if you’re interested.

-I’m fortunate to have been supported at MIT by the Computationally-Enabled Integrative Neuroscience Fellowship and the Praecis Presidential Fellowship.
+I’m grateful to have been supported at MIT by the Computationally-Enabled Integrative Neuroscience Fellowship and the Praecis Presidential Fellowship.
 I’m currently supported by the NSF GRFP.

 Simply Neuroscience interviewed me on their podcast, The Synapse, about doing neuroscience research at Yale.
 Link here.